 The first part of the research should be to confirm that the people really exists.
 Try to do so by checking Twitter-accounts, Facebook-accounts, LinkedIn-accounts and other profiles of the team members (maybe not Tinder, that could be thought to be going a little bit too far).
 Why should you do this?
 Well, if I would start an ICO to raise money from you with the sole purpose of defrauding you, than I would probably not do that under my real name, right?
 What we’re saying here is that the existence of the persons in the team is not in any way whatsoever a guarantee that the ICO will be successful, but it is at least one less big risk factor to worry about.

 Also try random google searches and try to find relevant stuff on forums such as Bitcoin Talk and Reddit.
-This is partly in order to verify information listed in the abovementioned accounts, but mostly in order to find out whether or not the project team members or founders have a questionable history or if you find anything questionable about their current or previous business.
+This is partly in order to verify information listed in the abovementioned accounts.
+But mostly, it is to find out whether or not the project team members or founders have a questionable history.
+Also, it’s for seeing if you can find anything questionable about their current or previous business.

 Finally, you should try to figure out if the team members have a good fit for the project.
 Are they experienced?
 Do they have a reputable background etc.?
 The team members are a crucial part of the future success of the relevant cryptocurrency/token and if you can “check the boxes” above when researching the team, you might be yet another step closer to knowing which digital currency to invest in.